quixio/quix-docs/docs/platform/security/security.md

-  - Each kafka client is authrozied to only read and write to the topics or query consumer group information regarding topics owned by the organisation the client belongs to.
+  - Each kafka client is authrozied to only read and write to the topics or query consumer group information regarding topics owned by the organization the client belongs to.

 ### Encryption